CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/01-deploying-environment.md

     ![](media/gitrepo-clone.png)

-12. Change Directory into the terraform folder by running the below command.
+12. Change Directory into the terraform folder by running the below mentioned command.

     ```bash
     cd AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/terraform
     ```

-13. Check the default values defined in variables.tf, you can do this by running the below given command.
+13. Check the default values defined in variables.tf, by running the below mentioned command.
 After reviewing, press **Ctrl + X** to exit from the editor window.

     ```bash
     nano variables.tf